rzzzwilson/pymlac/README.rst

 being installed on OSX.
 Testing continues with the display being simulated by writing a PPM graphics file for each refresh of the display.
 Slow, but it means testing can proceed.

+I'm still thinking about what graphics framework to use for the display.
+I may just choose something simple that just shows the screen and forget about anything showing the address lights, etc.  This fits in with the CLI approach used in **pymlac**.

 The Imlac
 =========